22-10-2025

 - NCS (Natural Colour System): based on human visual perception, particularly appreciated in architecture and interior design,

-- CIE Lab*: the reference mathematical model for instrumental color measurement,
+- CIE Lab*: the reference mathematical model for instrumental colour measurement,

 - RGB: the additive system used for all light-emitting devices, from screens to projectors,